 After assessing the applications received and interviewing candidates, the BSC recommends one candidate for each Director vacancy for endorsement by the Board.
 Endorsed candidates then stand for election at the AGM as Dairy Australia Board nominees.

-An executive search consultant (Rimfire Resources) to source applicants for the dairy supply chain and product promotion vacancy.
+The BSC is assisted by an executive search consultant (Rimfire Resources) to source applicants for the dairy supply chain and product promotion skills vacancy and for the agribusiness, innovation and adoption skills vacancy.

 Time commitment required of Dairy Australia Board Directors